Vaginal bleeding

+The treatment of vaginal bleeding is dependent on the specific cause, which can often be determined through a thorough history, physical, and medical testing.

+Etiology

 The parameters for normal menstruation have been defined as a result of an international process designed to simplify terminologies and definitions for abnormalities of menstrual bleeding.
 The causes of abnormal vaginal bleeding vary by age.